 1. INTRODUCTION

-Soil is an ecosystem located at the interface of four major Earth spheres such as the atmosphere, hydrosphere, biosphereand lithosphere that continuously interact with one another.
+Soil is an ecosystem located at the interface of four major Earth spheres such as the atmosphere, hydrosphere, biosphere, and lithosphere that continuously interact with one another.
 It is both an organic and mineral medium, harboring the greatest diversity of terrestrial organisms, most of which, particularly microorganisms, are closely linked to major biogeochemical cycles and thus to soil functioning (Basu et al., 2021; Timmis & Ramos, 2021).
 Soil is a non-renewable resource on a human timescale that provides multiple ecosystem services, among which supporting and provisioning services draw particular attention due to their direct connection with food security (Anikwe & Ife, 2023).
 Indeed, as the foundation of agricultural production, soil is increasingly pressured by the continuous growth of the global population.
 This pressure is manifested through the expansion of intensive agriculture, developed in response to rising food demand and economic needs associated with demographic growth (Sial et al., 2021; Timmis & Ramos, 2021).
 The trend is further accentuated in many African countries experiencing high demographic growth rates (Mugizi & Matsumoto, 2020).
 Intensive agricultural practices are characterized by the massive use of inputs (chemical fertilizers, pesticides, irrigation, improved seeds) and mechanized techniques aimed at achieving high yields on limited land areas (Ouina et al., 2025).